A CHILD’S VIEW OF FAMILY AND THE SECOND WORLD WAR

 Years later, one of the California cousins told me about the letters.
 My family’s visit would have been well after the end of the War, a topic which never came up.
 So, my uncle didn’t mention the letters he’d saved.

-Movies were a big part of my life since my father managed a local movie theater and theaters were central to entertainment at that time.
+Movies were a big part of my life as a child since my father managed a local movie theater and theaters were central to entertainment at that time.
 I remember newsreels, but didn’t understand the War.
-My father, spoke before every film, encouraging the audience to buy War bonds.
+My father spoke before every film, encouraging the audience to buy War bonds.
 Looking back, I realize the War filled our lives, but to a child, it was a vague and distant issue.

 My most vivid War related memory came after the War, when the bell rang at our house in a little town south of Boston.
 Curious, I followed my mother to the door.
 The young man standing there very politely explained he was from Germany and was selling magazines.
 My mother and father never discussed world events so I had little understanding of the realities of the War, including the fate of Europe’s Jews.
 My mother, of course, knew very well.
 She recoiled, shaking her head and screaming, “No, no, no. Go away.”
 She slammed the door, a reaction so out of character, I’ve never forgotten it.